Eden Fesi: Other versions

-An alternate universe variant of Manifold from an unidentified universe appears in New Avengers (vol. 3).
+An alternate universe version of Manifold from an unidentified universe appears in New Avengers (vol. 3).
 He initially works with Black Swan, but she kills him after his teleportation abilities cease to function.

+Another version of Manifold appears in Aliens vs. Avengers as one of the few survivors of a Xenomorph attack on a mutant city on Mars.

 In other media

 Eden Fesi appears in Marvel Heroes.